omega1510/omega1510.github.io/content/now/index.md

 ## What's Going On

 I am a 17 year old high school senior living in Fremont, California.
 I go to school at [RISE Academy](https://www.riseacademy.education/) and am currently trying to get into a top university for Biochemistry.
-I have been an officer member of Student Council for 2 years, and am trying to get elected again this year.
+I have been an officer member of Student Council for the past 2 years, and am Class President this year.

 I am also enrolled at [Foothill College](https://www.foothill.edu/) and take a class nearly every semester.
-I plan to take General Chemistry for the next few months.
+I plan to take General Chemistry or Statistics in the Winter or Spring.

 ## What I'm Reading